apache/infrastructure-website/content/pages/publishing-maven-artifacts.md

 [Apache Maven](https://maven.apache.org/) is a software project management and comprehension tool.
 Based on the concept of a project object model (POM), Maven can manage a project's build, reporting and documentation from a central piece of information.

 This document describes how to release Maven artifacts for Apache Software Foundation projects to the [Maven Central Repository](https://maven.apache.org/repository/index.html).
 This is optional.
-Apache project **must** release all software packages through the ASF mirror system.
+Apache projects **must** release all software packages through the ASF mirror system.
 See [Release distribution policy](release-distribution.html) for more details.

 **Note** make sure you are using version 3.0.5 or newer of Maven.
 You can <a href="https://maven.apache.org/download.cgi" target="_blank">download</a> and install the latest version of Maven before continuing.